 Samoa Country Report

-The Human Rights Protection Party (HRPP) has held power almost continuously for 30 years, consolidating its position in the March 2016 general election.
+The Human Rights Protection Party (HRPP) has held power almost continuously for over three decades, consolidating its position in the March 2016 general election.
 Prime Minister Tuilaepa Sailele Malielegaoi has been in office since 1998.
 There is a moderate risk of social unrest because of future investment projects that threaten customary land rights; however, protests and industrial unrest are unlikely to turn violent.
 Softer outlooks for tourism and agricultural production will weigh on Samoa's recovery after a series of natural disasters.
 Cyclone Amos caused extensive damage to Samoa in April 2016 and was the largest cyclone to affect the country since 2012.

 Samoa actively encourages foreign investment, particularly from China.
-Multiple laws have been passed, including legalising casino gambling to attract tourism and moving Samoa across the International Date Line to facilitate trade with Asia.
+Multiple laws have been passed, including legalising casino gambling, to attract tourism and moving Samoa across the International Date Line to facilitate trade with Asia.
 Samoa's relatively underdeveloped economy means that business infrastructure is lacking; however, communications infrastructure has improved in recent years.
 In March 2017, it was announced that the Honatua cable would be extended to Samoa by the end of the year.

-There is minimal risk of interstate conflict involving Samoa, although investment ties with China have raised some national security concerns.
+There is negligible risk of interstate conflict involving Samoa, although investment ties with China have raised some national security concerns.
 Samoa has no standing military forces, and security is administered internally by the Samoa Police Service.
 Samoa has signed a Treaty of Friendship with New Zealand, allowing Apia to request military assistance from New Zealand if required.

 Vaccinations required to enter the country